Learn how to implement user authentication to access a secure ArcGIS service with OAuth credentials.

 andRedirect URL

-as you will use them to implement user authentication in the next step.
+as you will use them to implement user authentication later in this tutorial.
 TheClient ID

 is found on the Application item's Overview page, while theRedirect URL